Table of Contents

 Once done:

-Use git branch -d new-feature
+Use git branch -d new-feature to delete.

 Collaborating on GitHub Repositories